Billy Pierce: Last seasons

-Listed at 5 ft 10 in (1.78 m) and 160 pounds (73 kg), Pierce was also among the more diminutive pitchers to enjoy great success, and is likely the smallest pitcher since the 1920s to win 200 games.
+Listed at 5 ft 10 in and 160 lb, Pierce was also among the more diminutive pitchers to enjoy great success, and is likely the smallest pitcher since the 1920s to win 200 games.
 Sherm Lollar, his catcher for ten years in Chicago, noted that his lack of size didn't diminish his velocity, noting, "He isn't too big, but he has wonderful coordination.
 And he sure is pretty to watch, the way he pumps and rocks and throws.
 Sometimes, when I'm not catching a game, I'll just go off to one side and watch him pitch."
 And Paul Richards noted, "Pierce is a perfectionist who has achieved maximum potential out of the equipment nature gave him."
 Pierce's size also belied his durability, as he was one of the few pitchers under 6 ft in height to lead the league in complete games since the 1920s, with Ned Garver, Frank Lary, Camilo Pascual and Fernando Valenzuela – all of whom were an inch taller and outweighed Pierce by at least 20 pounds – being the only other pitchers under six feet tall to lead the league more than once since the early 1930s.
 He remains the last pitcher to lead the AL in complete games three years in a row.